This blog was originally published May 13, 2021. The numbers cited were updated to be current as of Nov. 9, 2021.

 False reports to VAERS

 VAERS is like the Wikipedia of data reporting.
 Anyone can report anything.
 Many reports are helpful.
-Some reports are nonsense – one anesthesiologist successfully submitted a VAERS report that the flu vaccine had turned him into The Incredible Hulk.
-Another false report of a 2-year-old dying from a COVID-19 vaccine was removed from VAERS because the CDC says it was "completely made up."
+Some reports are nonsense – to prove the point, one anesthesiologist successfully submitted a VAERS report several years ago that the flu vaccine had turned him into The Incredible Hulk.
+More recently, a false report of a 2-year-old dying from a COVID-19 vaccine was removed from VAERS because the CDC says it was "completely made up."

 What about vaccine injury?

 Vaccine adverse effects (also called vaccine injuries) can happen.
 Some people have experienced allergic reactions after getting a COVID-19 vaccine.
 The rate of anaphylaxis (severe allergic reaction) was less than 5 people per million vaccinated.
 Almost all of these severe allergic reactions happen within 30 minutes after vaccination.
 When you get your vaccine, you'll be asked to stay put for 15 to 30 minutes.
 That way, you can be given treatment in the rare chance you need it.